OttoHao/node-cpp-integration/README.md

 ### Node-API
 https://nodejs.org/api/n-api.html

-What is Node-API?
+What is Node-API (N-API)?

 - Node-API is an API for building native addons.
-- It is independent from the underlying JavaScript runtime (e.g. V8) and is maintained as part of `Node.js` itself.  (official)
+- It is independent from the underlying JavaScript runtime (e.g. V8) and is maintained as part of `Node.js` itself.  (official, from Node v8)
 - This API will be `Application Binary Interface (ABI)` stable across versions of Node.js.

 It is intended to insulate addons from changes in the underlying JavaScript engine and allow modules compiled for one version to run on later versions of Node.js without recompilation.

 Two implementations:
 - Node-API: C-based API guaranteeing ABI stability across different node versions as well as JavaScript engines.
-(Node-API was previously known as N-API.)
 - node-addon-api: header-only C++ wrapper classes which simplify the use of the C-based Node-API.

 ___